A Description of Aut(dVn) and Out(dVn) Using Transducers: Introduction

 where the action of \(S_d\) is the standard permutation of coordinates, \(\boldsymbol{\pi}_i\) is the \(i^{th}\) projection map and \(\overline{\text{sig}}\) is the homomorphism of \cite{olukoya2019automorphisms} Definition 7.6. \end{theorem} The outer automorphisms of Thompson groups have a history in the literature.
 In \cite{Brin_AutF, Brin_1998} Brin and Fernando Guzm\'an study the automorphisms of \(F\) and \(T\) type groups.
 As previously motioned, the authors of \cite{bleak2016} gave a means of describing \(\Out(G_{n, r})\) with transducers, in particular the way the groups \(\Out(1V_n)\) are viewed in this paper is theirs.
 More recently Feyishayo Olukoya has used transducer based methods to study the outer automorphisms of the groups \(T_{n, r}\) in \cite{OlukoyaAutTnr}.

-The family of groups \(dV\) have also been extensively studied in the literature.
+The family of groups \(dV\) has also been extensively studied in the literature.
 In \cite{Brin2004} it is proved that the groups \(dV\) are all infinite, simple, and finitely generated.
 In \cite{Brin2005} Brin goes on to give an explicit finite presentation for \(2V\) with 8 generators and 70 relations.
-The paper \cite{Bleak2010} of Collin Bleak and Daniel Lanoue uses Rubin's Theorem to show that \(dV\) and \(nV\) are non-isomorphic for \(d\neq n\).
+The paper \cite{Bleak2010} of Collin Bleak and Daniel Lanoue uses Rubin's theorem to show that \(dV\) and \(nV\) are non-isomorphic for \(d\neq n\).

 In \cite{hennig2011}, Johanna Hennig and Francesco Matucci show that in general \(dV\) can be finitely presented with \(2d+ 4\) generators and \(10d^2+10d+10\).
-More recently in \cite{quick2019}, Martyn Quick builds much smaller presentations for \(dV\), using only 2 generators as well as \(2d^2 + 3d + 13\) relations.
+More recently, Martyn Quick \cite{quick2019} has built much smaller presentations for \(dV\), using only 2 generators as well as \(2d^2 + 3d + 13\) relations.

-It's shown in \cite{bleak2016} that \(\A(G_{n, r})\) embeds in the rational group \(\mathcal{R}\) of finite transducers as defined in \cite{GNS2000}.
+It is shown in \cite{bleak2016} that \(\A(G_{n, r})\) embeds in the rational group \(\mathcal{R}\) of finite transducers as defined in \cite{GNS2000}.
 In \cite{Belk2016} it is shown that there is a natural topological conjugacy embedding \(2V\) into \(\mathcal{R}\) as well (which can be naturally generalised to \(dV\)).
 It is therefore natural to ask if this conjugacy sends \(\A(dV)\) to a subgroup of \(\mathcal{R}\).
 In this paper we give examples to demonstrate that this fails for all \(d\geq 2\) (see Section~\ref{ref}).

 Mark V Lawson and Alina Vdovina have constructed many additional Thompson-like groups using the notion of ``\(k\)-monoids" (see \cite{lawson2019higher}).
 Proposition 3.9 of \cite{lawson2019higher} suggests that the methods of this document are likely only compatible with groups corresponding to the k-monoids which are finite products of finite rank free monoids.